 What You Can Do

-Please use the email below to contact your U.S. representative in Washington, D.C., and urge him or her to support and cosponsor the HEART Act, as well as urge colleagues on the House Judiciary Committee to pass this important measure.
+Please fill out the form below to email your U.S. representative in Washington, D.C., and urge him or her to support and cosponsor the HEART Act, as well as urge colleagues on the House Judiciary Committee to pass this important measure.

 On behalf of all animal fighting victims, thank you!